digital-raven/raven/docs/user-guide.md

      `dd if=<your-nixos.iso> of=/dev/<your flashdrive block device>`

 4. Boot your computer from your flash drive and go through the NixOS installer.
-5. Download your forked repository from your github and `cd` into it.
+5. Download your forked repository from your GitHub and `cd` into it.
 Set up the following remotes.
    - `git remote add upstream https://github.com/digital-raven/raven.git`
    - `git remote add origin https://github.com/<your-github-username>/raven.git`